Optimal speed-up of multi-step Pontus-Mpemba protocols: Introduction

 The framework described above bears a natural relation to quantum optimal control (QOC) theory \cite{Werschnik_2007,Ansel_2024}.
 In QOC, one seeks for protocols based on time-dependent Hamiltonians to minimize some cost functional, such as the distance to a target state at a fixed final time or the total time required to reach a prescribed accuracy.
 The continuous Pontus-Mpemba protocol and the theory of QOC are therefore deeply connected.
 However, there are important conceptual differences.
 The traditional QOC theory, eventually adapted to open systems \cite{Koch_2016,He_2024,Duncan_2025,Gautier_2025,Chen_2025}, typically focuses on coherent control through Hamiltonian engineering, whereas the Pontus-Mpemba framework emphasizes the importance of controlled dissipation and relaxation rates.
 Here, the environment is not merely a source of decoherence but an active resource for state preparation.
 Thus, the study of continuous Pontus-Mpemba effects sits at the intersection of out-of-equilibrium dynamics, open quantum systems, and QOC.
 It provides a physically transparent and experimentally accessible route to understanding how a time-dependent modulation of dissipation rates can be harnessed to accelerate relaxation toward a given target state.
+Below, we consider a specific class of time-dependent rates and, within this class, determine the parameters allowing for optimal speed-up conditions.

+The present framework is also conceptually related to the theory of shortcuts to adiabaticity (STA), where the goal is to reproduce the outcome of an adiabatic transformation in a finite, and typically short, time by suitably engineering the system dynamics.
+Both approaches share a common objective, bypassing the limitations of quasi-static evolution by designing time-dependent protocols that steer the system efficiently toward a desired target state.
+This analogy suggests that tools and ideas developed in the STA framework may provide useful insights for optimizing dissipative state-preparation protocols \cite{Wang_2024,Yin2022,Alipour2020,Duncan_2025,Mahunta_2025}.